SoftEdge: Regularizing Graph Classification with Random Soft Edges: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs)~\citep{kipf2017semi,velickovic2018graph} , which iteratively propagate learned information in the form of message passing, have recently emerged as powerful approaches on a wide variety of tasks, including drug discovery~\citep{stokes2020deep}, chip design~\citep{circuit-gnn}, and catalysts invention~\citep{godwin2021deep}.
+Graph Neural Networks (GNNs)~\citep{kipf2017semi,velickovic2018graph}, which iteratively propagate learned information in the form of message passing, have recently emerged as powerful approaches on a wide variety of tasks, including drug discovery~\citep{stokes2020deep}, chip design~\citep{circuit-gnn}, and catalysts invention~\citep{godwin2021deep}.
 Recent studies on GNNs, nevertheless, also reveal a challenge in training GNNs.
 That is, similar to other successfully deployed deep neural networks, GNNs also require strong model regularization techniques to rectify their over-parameterized learning paradigm.

 To this end, various regularization techniques for GNNs have been actively investigated, combating issues such as over-fitting~\citep{10.1145/3446776}, over-smoothing~\citep{LiHW18,abs-1901-00596}, and over-squashing~\citep{alon2021on}.
-Despite the complexity of arbitrary structure and topology in graph data, simple edge and node manipulations (e.g., addition and deletion) on graphs~\citep{rong2020dropedge,3412086zhou,You2020GraphCL,zhao2021data} represent a very effective data augmentation strategy, which has been widely used to regularize the learning of GNNs.
+Despite the complexity of arbitrary structure and topology in graph data, simple edge and node manipulations (e.g., addition and deletion) on graphs~\citep{rong2020dropedge,3412086zhou,You2020GraphCL,zhao2021data,papp2021dropgnn} represent a very effective data augmentation strategy, which has been widely used to regularize the learning of GNNs.

 In this paper, we reveal an overlooked issue in the aforementioned graph data augmentation technique for supervised graph classification.
-That is, simple edge and node manipulations such as addition and deletion can create graphs that have the same structure or indistinguishable structures to message passing GNNs and are nevertheless associated with different labels.
-We refer to such a conflict as \textit{\collision}.
-When the \collision $ $ occurs, these graph samples will be mapped to the same embedding but their labels contradict each other.
-Due to these contradicted samples, the learning model would fail to classify them.
-This essentially induces a form of under-fitting, which would inevitably result in the performance degradation of the model.
+That is, simple edge and node manipulations such as addition and deletion can dramatically change the semantics of the original graphs.
+Consequently, regualarization with such overaggressive graph augmentation methods essentially induces a form of under-fitting, which would inevitably result in the performance degradation of the model.
+For example, activity cliff phenomena~\citep{articleMaggiora,Tilborg2022} has been well observed in molecular graphs.
+That is, a pair of molecules have highly similar structure but exhibit dramatic differences in potency.
+Figure~\ref{fig:intrusion:nci1} visualizes a pair of such molecules~\citep{Tilborg2022}.
+For those molecular pairs, edge or node operation on the graphs risks shifting the functionalities of the molecules, causing overaggressive augmentation.